Saturday, July 7, 2018

 BEGINNING in August, 1978, and ending in May, 1982, Bantam Books, under the guidance of their legendary art director Leonard P. Leone Sr., began issuing a series of non-Robert E. Howard material continuing and supplementing the much earlier Lancer/Ace Conan paperback series.

 Bantam numbered their paperback volumes in order of intended publication and only on the spine, but in the event volume 5 was issued after volume 6, and volume 7 was issued without numbering.
-Volume 7 happened to be a Conan the Barbarian movie tie-in, written by L. Sprague de Camp and Lin Carter, with cover art by poster specialist Renato Casaro (shown just below).
-Five out of the seven volumes were issued with covers that folded out, showcasing some truly fantastic painted illustrations.
+Five out of the seven volumes were issued with covers that folded out (also called gate-folds), showcasing some fantastic painted illustrations.

-Bob Larkin painted the covers for volume's 2 thru 6: Conan the Liberator by L. Sprague de Camp and Lin Carter; Sword of Skelos by Andrew Offutt; The Road of Kings by Karl Edward Wagner; Conan and the Spider God by L. Sprague de Camp; Conan the Rebel by Poul Anderson.
+Bob Larkin painted the covers for volume's 2 thru 6: Conan the Liberator (Feb, 1979) by L. Sprague de Camp and Lin Carter; Sword of Skelos (May, 1979) by Andrew Offutt; The Road of Kings (Oct, 1979) by Karl Edward Wagner; Conan and the Spider God (Dec, 1980) by L. Sprague de Camp; Conan the Rebel (July, 1980) by Poul Anderson.

 BOB LARKIN'S illustrations for the Conan series are some of the best non-Frazetta Conan paperback covers ever produced.
-They astonished me when I first saw them in Waldenbooks back in 1979 and '80, and I'm no less taken today (Larkin's cover art for the The Savage Sword of Conan magazine published during the 1970's and 80's are pretty jaw-dropping too!).
+They astonished me when I first saw them in Waldenbooks back in 1979 and 1980, and I'm no less taken today (Larkin's cover art for the The Savage Sword of Conan magazine published during the 1970's and 80's are pretty jaw-dropping too!).

 Larkin was fairly new to the paperback scene in the 1970's, but he was already demonstrating a remarkably mature talent (he started illustrating commercially in 1969).
-Prior to painting the Conan covers, Larkin had completed three excellent illustrations for Janet Morris's science-fiction series Silistra, on volumes 2, 3 and 4, respectively.
+Prior to painting the Conan covers, Larkin had completed three excellent illustrations for Janet Morris's science-fantasy series Silistra, on volumes 2, 3 and 4, respectively.
 However, the cover art on volume 1 was painted by Boris Vallejo, so apparently in an effort to unify all of the covers under one sustained look Leone was having Lou Feck, his veteran all purpose artist, redo all four books with new illustrations for their subsequent second printings in 1981.

 Bantam was also in the midst of reprinting their Conan series that year, starting with Conan the Rebel, Conan the Swordsman, and The Sword of Skelos.
 Each book was given a brand new cover illustration also by Feck, or at least it sure looked that way upon first glance, which by turn replaced Greene and Larkin's cover art.
 Why Leone wanted this change is not known, because it seemed to me that even with Greene's inclusion, uniformity had been already been nicely established by Larkin, and Larkin could have easily created a new illustration for Conan the Swordsman to match his others (the same goes for Vol. 1 of Silistra).
 Nevertheless, Feck was starting to get more sword & sorcery type commissions and to me that was a good thing.
 However, a closer examination revealed that none of the three Conan's were signed by Feck, and two of them were actually signed as by Zorin

-Now, just who in blazes was Zorin?
-And why was this person taking credit for what I assumed was Feck's artwork?
+Now, just who in blazes was Zorin, and why was this person taking credit for what I assumed was Feck's artwork?
 And, just as important, why had Leone allowed this to happen?

 In those days the information highway was pretty narrow in comparison to what it is today, so I had now way of knowing the particulars about decisions made behind closed doors in the publishing industry.
 I only knew that someone with a possibly fictitious name was now painting in a manner that seemed to emulate an already established industry stalwart.
 Or maybe not.
 Maybe it was just Feck painting under a nom de plume for personal reasons.